elCarda/simple-palindrome/README.md

     - mobile UI support
     - replace native buttons by some nicer
 - limit user input (to avoid megabytes on input)
+- CDN can be a problem (also google fonts)